paolij/GSEMOR-Metagenomics-Tutorial/README.md

     To submit the job use sbatch.

     In the script, we assigned the forward read to the value $1 and the reverse read to the value $2.
-These are positional parameter which describe the order of files you will provide in command-line argument when executing the script.
+These are positional parameters that specify the order of files you provide as     command-line arguments.
 The general format for submitting a job is:

     sbatch script.sh $argument1 $argument2